 So how are we to understand these forbidding phrases in the Bible: “the smoke of their torment ascends forever and ever; and they have no rest day or night” and “they will be tormented day and night forever and ever”?
 (Revelation 14:11, 20:10) (See what Expositor’s Bible Commentary has to say on this passage in Appendix.)

-At the beginning of the Millennium, we learn that “the beast was captured, and with him the false prophet. . .
-These two were cast alive into the lake of fire burning with brimstone.”
+At the beginning of the Millennium, we learn that “the beast was captured, and with him the false prophet… These two were cast alive into the lake of fire burning with brimstone.”
 (Revelation 19:20) This may include also a good many of their followers, as Revelation 14:9-11 would indicate about those who worshiped the Beast.
 Then again, at the start of the Age of the New Heaven and Earth, at the Great White Throne Judgment, the Lake of Fire receives a new influx of inhabitants, including Satan and probably the rest of his demons who are not already there.

-When Jesus confronted the demons in “the country of the Gergesenes. . . they cried out, saying, ‘What have we to do with You, Jesus, You Son of God?
+When Jesus confronted the demons in “the country of the Gergesenes… they cried out, saying, ‘What have we to do with You, Jesus, You Son of God?
 Have You come here to torment us before the time?’”
 (Matthew 8:29) Evidently, they knew their time had not yet come.
 The Son of God was there “in the likeness of men”, but control over Earth’s government had not yet passed into His hands.
 (Philippians 2:7) So the demons insisted that they should not be tormented “before the time”.

 But when the Kingdom of God does come, when the “ages of the ages” is established on Earth, then will begin their punishment.
 It will start with Satan being driven out of heaven and “cast to the earth”, then incarcerated – “cast into the bottomless pit.”
 (Revelation 12:8-9, 20:3) And presumably, his angels also, who were “cast out with him” onto the earth, will follow him there.
 Finally, “when the thousand years have expired,” Satan, not having shown the slightest bit of repentance, will reach his final destination and punishment and be “cast into the lake of fire and brimstone.”
 (Revelation 20:7,10)

 The region known as the “lake of fire” may already be functioning.
 We know that the Antichrist and False Prophet will be sent there after their defeat in the Battle of Armageddon.
-(Revelation 19:20) Since that Battle looks like it will be coming in the near future of man’s history, then probably the Lake of Fire has already been prepared.
+(Revelation 19:20) Since that Battle looks like it will be coming in the near future of human history, then probably the Lake of Fire has already been prepared.
 We might conclude then that some of the very worst of this world’s criminals have already been sent there.

 As for the demons, like many a criminal in our earthly justice system, they seem to view the prospect of future incarceration or punishment in the Lake of Fire as nothing more than an occupational hazard; they are not at all like the repentant thief on the cross, who said, “We receive the due reward of our deeds”.
 (Luke 23:41) From the example of the demons whom Jesus encountered in the Gergesenes’ country, it is clear that the thought of repentance or rehabilitation was the furthest thing from their minds.

 But who knows?
-Perhaps the “lake of fire” will be the medicine that will change their attitude; instead of seeing it as an “occupational hazard”, some may see their punishment as the doorway towards rehabilitation.
+Perhaps the Lake of Fire will be the medicine that will change their attitude; instead of seeing it as an “occupational hazard”, some may see their punishment as the doorway towards rehabilitation.
 Whatever the case, if the demons, whose rebellion must be very deep-seated, can’t humble themselves once they find themselves in the Lake of Fire, hopefully, many of the human souls who have landed there will come to their senses, repent, and find restoration.